 After a mere four years of working freelance for Orange I decided it was time for me to make an attempt of getting one step further, to second base, you might say.
-‘Can I pretty please have a monthly column where I write about everything music related, and give it a cool Lester Bangs sorta name?’
+‘Can I pretty please have a column where I write about everything music related, and give it a cool Lester Bangs sorta name?’
 I was holding my breath waiting impatiently for the reply; ‘Let’s give it a go.’
-Shit, so I’m doing this – a monthly column of me sharing my thoughts on whatever, but what do I call it?!
+Shit, so I’m doing this – a column where I share my thoughts on whatever, but what do I call it?!
 Then all of a sudden, there it was, clear as day; ‘Ramble On’ – it’s perfect!
 I landed on this name as I, well, talk a lot, and the Zeppelin song is an absolute banger.

 Growing up I knew Led Zeppelin from my dad’s record collection, to me they were one of those epic bands from way back when, when rock ‘n’ roll was still new, and giants walked the earth – there was no one like them, except maybe Black Sabbath and Pink Floyd.
 All three giants from lost times that helped shape music the way it is today.
 I never dreamt in a million years that I’d ever get the chance to catch any of them live, well, Zeppelin for obvious reasons, that ship tragically sailed and sunk on the 25th of September 1980 with the passing of John Bonham.